openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/course_launching.rst

   as student cohorts, are enabled and configured.
 See :ref:`Cohorts Overview`.

+**Verify Certificates**

+* Make sure that certificates are correctly configured and ready to be issued.
+  See :ref:`Setting Up Course Certificates`.

 **Review First Week Content**

 * Verify that all units are present and published.
 See :ref:`Developing Course